 "Lucius no!" shrieked Narcissa, though she made absolutely no move to go and free her son from her husbands discipline.

-"Lucius" she began tearfully still staring at the space where Draco's unconscious form had previously been, "what have we become?"
+"Lucius ..." she began tearfully still staring at the space where Draco's unconscious form had previously been, "W-what have we become?"

 Lucius glared down at his usually dutiful wife and swiftly struck her across the cheek.
-She gasped and held her stinging cheek, allowing the pent up tears to rain down her enflamed cheeks.
-"We are Malfoy's" he spat, "now start acting like one or you'll end up in the wilderness with your son!"
+She gasped and held her stinging cheek, allowing the pent up tears to rain down her inflamed cheeks.
+"We are Malfoy's!" he spat, "Now start acting like one or you'll end up in the wilderness with your son!"

 "Oh he's my son now is he?"